 When your kids finally reach the age of 17, most of them will want to get started on learning to drive.
 You’ll probably have to pay for the lessons, and you might even have to buy them their first car.
 As a parent, that is something you should prepare for ahead of time.
-Obtaining a driving licence costs a lot of money, and insuring a vehicle when they’re only just passed isn’t cheap either.
+Obtaining a driving license costs a lot of money, and insuring a vehicle when they’re only just passed isn’t cheap either.

 Today, we’re going to spend a few moments highlighting some of the ways in which you can help them to achieve their goal.
-With the right encouragement from you, they could end up having to take fewer lessons and getting on the roads much more quickly.
+With the right encouragement from you, they could end up having to take fewer lessons and get on the roads much more quickly.
 So, give us your full attention, and we’ll get started…

 Purchasing learning materials

-Your child will not be allowed to take the practical exam without first passing their theory test.
+Your child will not be allowed to take the practical exam without first passing the theory test.
 For that reason, you should purchase all the most recent learning materials as soon as possible.
-Going through them with your child every night before their exam could make a significant difference to their chances of success.
+Going through them with your child every night before their exam could make a significant difference in their chances of success.
 Before you make a DSA theory booking, test their knowledge as often as possible.